Bruno-SSC/bento/commit_log.md

     moved all grid items for isolated components and fairly progress (almost everything) in the mobile base styling. com5
     I'm done with this project already.
-It's enough ready.
+It's enough ready. com6
+    just a quick few adjustments.
+Added the page animation and fixed width/positioning of some texts.